Trump backs Mastriano in Pennsylvania GOP governor primary

 On Saturday, he maintained that he could still beat Mastriano.

-“I will continue making the case to the people that I am the only candidate who can unite the party and bring victory in November.
-I look forward to having President Trump’s endorsement Wednesday morning,” Barletta wrote.
+“I look forward to having President Trump’s endorsement Wednesday morning,” Barletta wrote.

 Trump’s top focus in Pennsylvania has been the Senate primary, where his endorsed candidate, celebrity heart surgeon Mehmet Oz, is seen as vulnerable.